kaleidos-ventures/taiga/python/docs/events.md

 #### `projectinvitations.update`

-It happens when one or more invitations are updated
+It happens when one or more invitations are updated:
+- the role has been changed.
+- a user has verified her account.

 Content for:
 - user channel:
   ```
   {
+      "workspace": "workspace_slug",
       "project": "project_slug"
   }
   ```